-Now, some people will try to disagree with what I just wrote, claiming that some Jews refer to the Valley of Hinnom (or "Gehenna") in a figurative manner to speak of a realm in which people will be tormented consciously after they die, so as to support their argument that Jesus was using the word γέεννα as a warning about what those who don't get saved before they die will experience while dead, but there are a couple problems with Christians using this argument, especially to support the doctrine of never-ending torment (problems which exist on top of the fact that most Jews who do use the term "Gehenna" this way don't believe anyone will remain in said "location" or "state" permanently, which means that for a Christian to argue for a very specific Jewish usage of the term - while ignoring the actual usage of the term when it's used this way by the people who do use it this way - is really to redefine the term to fit their own preconceived ideas, which means they have no actual basis for using it to defend their position to begin with).
-First, whether or not the Valley of Hinnom really was sometimes used figuratively to refer to a negative afterlife realm back during Jesus' time on earth (and I'm not familiar with any proof that it actually was used in this manner at that particular time - and I did look for proof prior to writing this), there's nothing in the Hebrew Scriptures to indicate it should be used that way, so to claim Jesus meant it that way wouldn't be an argument based on what Scripture actually says so much as it would be an argument based on extrabiblical Jewish mythology, which isn't something that anyone should be basing their theology on,293 nor does it seem like something that the One who corrected people for teaching unbiblical theological concepts as truth by saying things like "have ye not read...?"294 and "it is written..."295 would do.
+Now, some people will try to disagree with what I just wrote, claiming that some Jews refer to the Valley of Hinnom (or "Gehenna") in a figurative manner to speak of a realm in which people will be tormented consciously after they die, so as to support their argument that Jesus was using the word $\gamma \epsilon \epsilon v v \alpha$ as a warning about what those who don't get saved before they die will experience while dead, but there are a couple problems with Christians using this argument, especially to support the doctrine of never-ending torment (problems which exist on top of the fact that most Jews who do use the term "Gehenna" this way don't believe anyone will remain in said "location" or "state" permanently, which means that for a Christian to argue for a very specific Jewish usage of the term - while ignoring the actual usage of the term when it's used this way by the people who do use it this way - is really to redefine the term to fit their own preconceived ideas, which means they have no actual basis for using it to defend their position to begin with).
+First, whether or not the Valley of Hinnom really was sometimes used figuratively to refer to a negative afterlife realm back during Jesus' time on earth (and I'm not familiar with any proof that it actually was used in this manner at that particular time - and I did look for proof prior to writing this), there's nothing in the Hebrew Scriptures to indicate it should be used that way, so to claim Jesus meant it that way wouldn't be an argument based on what Scripture actually says so much as it would be an argument based on extrabiblical Jewish mythology, which isn't something that anyone should be basing their theology on,298 nor does it seem like something that the One who corrected people for teaching unbiblical theological concepts as truth by saying things like "have ye not read...?"299 and "it is written..."300 would do.
 And secondly, we already know that the only humans who end up spending time in this particular "hell" will be carcases, which means it has to be referring to that actual valley in Israel, so it really wouldn't matter if some Jews in Jesus' time were ignoring the Hebrew Scriptures and referring to the valley figuratively in that manner anyway, because this fact tells us that Jesus wouldn't have meant it that way at all.

-Everyone Jesus spoke to desperately wanted to enjoy living in Israel when the kingdom of heaven finally begins there, and the idea that Jesus' audience members might be dead during that thousand-year time period, or that they might even have ended up weeping and gnashing their (quite physical) teeth because they'd been forced to live in figuratively "darker" parts of the world instead,296 if the kingdom had fully begun on earth while they were still alive, would have been a grave threat for them indeed (in addition to everything we learned in the last chapter, the fact that Jesus said many will be coming from the east and the west to sit down with Abraham, Isaac, and Jacob in the kingdom of heaven also confirms that the kingdom of heaven will be on earth, after those
+Everyone Jesus spoke to desperately wanted to enjoy living in Israel when the kingdom of heaven finally begins there, and the idea that Jesus' audience members might be dead during that thousand-year time period, or that they might even have ended up weeping and gnashing their (quite physical) teeth because they'd been forced to live in figuratively "darker" parts of the world instead,301 if the kingdom had fully begun on earth while they were still alive, would have been a grave threat for them indeed (in addition to everything we learned in the last chapter, the fact that Jesus said many will be coming from the

-293 This witness is true.
+298 This witness is true.
 Wherefore rebuke them sharply, that they may be sound in the faith; Not giving heed to Jewish fables, and commandments of men, that turn from the truth. - Titus 1:13-14